Featured

 First, let’s back up to what spurred my return to writing.
 During a conversation a while back with a newly acquainted friend, they asked where home is.
 I realized in that moment that I could not answer the question with one town or even one state.
 There is the place I was born, the place I grew up, the place I lived a large part of my adult life, and the place I pay rent and taxes.
 None of them are really ‘home’ anymore.
 I move every three to four months as a travel nurse, and while I enjoy the locations, none of them have truly felt like home.

 In my almost 47 years on this planet, I have moved 44 times.
 I was not a military brat and my parent’s still live on the beautiful farm where I spent most of my childhood, so I will not be blaming them for my wandering ways.
 I can partially attribute this to my job as a travel nurse, but to be fair, this is something that started long ago as I have always been somewhat of a gypsy at heart.
-I have family and friends in various places where I have lived around the country and around the world, but I wouldn’t label any place too we individuals are as home either.
+I have family and friends in various places where I have lived around the country and around the world, but I wouldn’t label any place where those individuals are as home either.

 In trying to define home, I came up with a rather sobering, perhaps a bit morbid, definition.
 I decided that “home was where you would go for cancer treatment.”
 It’s the place you feel comfortable enough to be sick.
 It’s the place where you have someone that will make you soup and bring you a zofran when you don’t feel good enough to get up and get it yourself.
 First off, let me clarify that I do not have cancer, this is just the dark places the mind of an ER nurse goes.
 But in light of this working definition, I have been forced to think about where that place is for me.
 Is it with my parents, who are amazing, supportive, and loving people, but people whom I haven’t lived with in almost 30 years, and who reside in a town I have never had a desire to live in again?
 Is it in Florida where I maintain residency and have many close friends, particularly those in the medical field who would be especially resourceful based on my cancer treatment definition?
 Or maybe it is back where I lived a large chunk of my adult life prior to my move to Florida?
 I have some close friends there too.
 After some consideration, I have decided that none of these are really home either.
 Robert Frost said that “home is the place where, when you have to go there, they have to take you in.”
 I have no doubt that my parents would take me in and bring me zofran, and my dad would make fun of me while I puke, and my mom would make delicious soup and dote on me.
 Bless them for it, but we would all drive each other crazy.